Create and manage custom detections rules

 - Assign the security administrator or security operator role in Microsoft 365 admin center under Roles > Security admin.

-- Check RBAC settings for Microsoft Defender for Endpoint in Microsoft 365 Defender under Settings > Permissions > Roles.
+- Check RBAC settings for Microsoft Defender for Endpoint in Microsoft Defender XDR under Settings > Permissions > Roles.
 Select the corresponding role to assign the manage security settings permission.

 Create a custom detection rule

 In the Microsoft Defender portal, go to Advanced hunting and select an existing query or create a new query.
 When using a new query, run the query to identify errors and understand possible results.

 To prevent the service from returning too many alerts, each rule is limited to generating only 100 alerts whenever it runs.
 Before creating a rule, tweak your query to avoid alerting for normal, day-to-day activity.

 To create a custom detection rule, the query must return the following columns: